nixys/nxs-fw-ctl/README.md

 *  **DALs**

-    `DALs` is a *Data Application Layer* and used for handling data from different sources (databases, filesystem, external Rest API interfaces,  etc).
+    `DALs` is a *Data Access Layer* and used for handling data from different sources (databases, filesystem, external Rest API interfaces,  etc).

     Each `Dal` has its own context.